AnaVolkmann/AnaVolkmann/README.md

 ## Random Facts

 - 🌍 I speak three languages: Portuguese, English, and Spanish.
-- ⛸ I used to be a figure skater in my teenage years.
-- ☕ I have a passion for coffee and maintain a personal rating system for local brews sampled in all 19 countries I've visited.
+- ☕ I have a passion for coffee and I have tried local brews from all 19 countries I've visited.
-- ✈️ Traveling is one of my greatest joys since I embarked on my first solo adventure at the age of 15.
+- ✈️ Traveling is one of my greatest joys since I embarked on my first solo adventure when i was 15.
 - 🧩 I enjoy intellectually stimulating games, particularly strategic card games, board games, and billiards.
 <p align="center">
 Explore my repositories and feel free to connect with me.